roschwartz79/Google-Cloud-Playground/README.md

 # Google-Cloud-Playground & Jenkins Test Repo

 Learning and experimenting with the Google Cloud Platform and the Google Kubernetes Engine!
+Also playing with a local Jenkins pipeline, I'd love to try and use the managed Jenkins pipelines that Google has to offer but this will be a good start.

 Trying to get my own Spring app out on the intersphere and experiment with the managed Kubernetes instance to see what kind of cool stuff I come up with!